 - Building relationships

 A CEO of a company has to maintain a great relationship with his or her coworkers as well as the clients.
 He can do so by being a people person and by investing in himself such as learning about human relations management theory.
 With great relationship comes loyalty.
 And when a CEO has the loyalty from his or her teammates, he/she can get each of their projects done on time.
 Positive relationships create word-of-mouth, and as business doesn’t only grow based on marketing, it’s a plus.
+Pitch deck is a great communication tool should be used by the CEOs to reach out to potential investors – either through emails or in person.

 A CEO should always understand his or her employees.
 In emergency cases, they should think from the perspective of their employees.
 No matter how much efficient an employee is, mistakes will happen if he or she is focused on some other thing.
 You don’t win wars with unwilling horses.